Top 10 party Games

 I’m a huge fan of wings, but I typically prefer the boneless kind because wings tend to be a lot of work to eat for very little meat reward.

-Serve them with this buffalo chicken dip, queso fundido, and these spinach and artichoke cups for the ultimate game day menu.
+If you’ve never tried baking chicken this way, it’s the perfect hack for getting that crispy skin!
+Serve them with this buffalo chicken dip, queso fundido, and these spinach and artichoke cups for a delicious dinner or one of the best Super Bowl snacks.

-The method to how you make these is super important, especially since the recipe itself is fairly simple.
+The actual method of how you make these is super important, especially since the recipe itself is fairly simple.

-First, preheat your oven to 400 degrees and move your rack to the middle if it’s on the bottom or top of your oven.
+1. Preheat the oven to 400 degrees and move your oven rack to the middle if it’s on the bottom or top of the oven.

-Then line a baking sheet with parchment paper for easier cleanup.
+2. Line a baking sheet with parchment paper for easier cleanup.
 If you don’t have parchment paper, you can skip this step.
+You’ll just have to clean the baking sheet!

 Metal rack on top of parchment paper on a baking sheet